christinereina/epicodus-portfolio/README.md

 ## Description

-My current portfolio!
-Learn more about me, see my recent work, and my current interests and hobbies.
+My current portfolio as of March 2020.
+Learn more about me and my recent work!

 ## Setup/Installation Requirements